-Why we tend to rely heavily upon the first piece of information we receive
+Why do we compare everything to the first piece of information we received?

 Anchoring Bias, explained.

 What is the Anchoring bias?

 The anchoring bias is a cognitive bias that causes us to rely heavily on the first piece of information we are given about a topic.
 When we are setting plans or making estimates about something, we interpret newer information from the reference point of our anchor instead of seeing it objectively.
 This can skew our judgment and prevent us from updating our plans or predictions as much as we should.

 Imagine you’re out shopping for a present for a friend.
 You find a pair of earrings that you know they’d love, but they cost $100, way more than you budgeted for.
 After putting the expensive earrings back, you find a necklace for $75—still over your budget, but hey, it’s cheaper than the earrings!

 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.

 When we become anchored to a specific figure or plan of action, we end up filtering all new information through the framework we initially drew up in our head, distorting our perception.
 This makes us reluctant to change our plans significantly, even if the situation calls for it.